 2008 - The ACT Government developed generic advice about the likely location of asbestos in residential properties built before 1985.

 2008 - The ACT Government Property Forum endorsed the 2008 Asbestos Management in Non-Residential Government Properties Guidelines.
 The ACT Government developed data management methods for the storage and management of asbestos registers.

 2008 - The Territory enacted the Work Safety Act 2008 and is the only jurisdiction to implement the draft core principles.
 The legislation also applied to the safe handling of asbestos in a workplace setting.

-2007/08 - Contributed to national development of core principles for WHS laws - The Territory made a significant contribution to the development of draft model core principles for inclusion in all WHS laws.
+2007 - The Territory made a significant contribution to the development of draft model core principles for inclusion in all work health and safety laws.

-2006 - Improved disclosure of Mr Fluffy homes - Improved disclosure of Mr Fluffy homes on the building file for a property and lease conveyance inquiry (a required document for a contract of sale) - this included awareness raising measures for the real estate and conveyance lawyers.
+2006 - Improved disclosure of Mr Fluffy homes on the building file for a property and lease conveyance inquiry (a required document for a contract of sale) was implemented.
+This included awareness raising measures for real estate and conveyance lawyers.

 2006 - ACT Budget - The government has provided $750,000 in the 06-07 Budget toward improving the management of asbestos, and supporting compliance with new asbestos regulations for non-residential buildings - including government-owned buildings.

 - $400,000 to the Department of Territory and Municipal Services for removal of asbestos and other hazardous materials in government properties used for community purposes.